-There are five car parking spaces allowed near take off along the wall near the trough on a first come first serve basis (P on map).
+There are 10 car parking spaces allowed near take off along the wall near the trough on a first come first serve basis (P on map).

 Hang glider pilots are allowed to drive over and drop their kit off when all spaces have been taken but must then remove the vehicle immediately and seek alternative parking.
 After you go through the first gate proceed through the second gate which has a tally system on it to display how many parking spaces are available.
 Flip one space as you go through and please stick to the track all the way.
 Please close all the gates behind you.
 Do not park too close to the trough or livestock will not be able to use it.

-There are two local commercial schools that each have a separate license which allows them to have an extra parking space bringing the total allowed spaces to 7.
-When their vehicles are on the hill they will be marked with their school’s Logo’s.
+There is a local commercial school that have a separate license which allows them to have 2 extra parking spaces bringing the total allowed spaces to 12.
+When their vehicles are on the hill they will be marked with the school’s Logo.

 A nearby campsite behind Woolacombe allows us to park at very reasonable rates: